vmware-tanzu/velero/site/content/docs/v1.1.0/gcp-config.md

+---
-# Run Velero on GCP
+title: "Run Velero on GCP"
+layout: docs
+---

 You can run Kubernetes on Google Cloud Platform in either: